Menu

 The Foundations Of:

-RE – This half term we are using NATRE- National Association of Teachers of Religious Education, to look at creation and prayer.
-Our key question is "Why is the word God so important to Christians?".
+RE – This half term we are using NATRE- National Association of Teachers of Religious Education, to look at what makes us special.
+Our key question is "Where do we belong?".

-Geography- We will be talking about where we live and where our school is.
+Geography- We will be talking about where we live and where our school is and comparing the village to the city of Doncaster.

 Personal, Social and Emotional Development